 I am going to contact this area’s local experts, people who can help me answer these questions.
 When I have the answers I’m going to share them here with you.
 Instead of just saying what’s known I think its also important to say how we know it.
 Is each thing we know rumor, mythology, or fact?

 Do you have some information about the Native American populations that once lived in Boca Raton?
 Pictures?
 Stories?
 Know were something interesting is we should know about?
 Want to tell us something we should know?
 Submit an article, an article idea, or just some information here.
+Need anything else, for example some tech advice or online marketing in South Florida?
+Feel free to contact me.

 Join our list